-1 Importance of accurate biological sampling and drug assays
+Importance of accurate biological sampling and drug assays

-Sampling of biological fluids for measurement of antimicrobial concentrations or the causative pathogen must be performed at an appropriate time in the dosing interval and results returned in a timely manner.
+Sampling of biological fluids for determination of antimicrobial concentrations or the causative pathogen must be performed in a timely manner.

-- If microbiological sampling occurs after the initial dose of the antimicrobial is administered, the presence of antimicrobial in the sampled biological fluid can inhibit growth of the pathogen, reducing the likelihood of the pathogen identification or its susceptibility determination.
-This could result in the unnecessarily prolonged use of empirical broad-spectrum antimicrobials. - If biological fluid sampling for TDM measurement does not occur at the appropriate time(s), relevant to the PK/PD index, incorrect interpretations can result.
+- If microbiological sampling occurs after the initial dose of the antimicrobial is administered, the presence of antimicrobial in the sampled biological fluid can inhibit growth of the pathogen, preventing identification and MIC determination.
+This could result in the unnecessarily prolonged use of empirical broad-spectrum antimicrobials. - If biological fluid sampling for TDM measurement does not occur at the pre-specified time(s), incorrect interpretations can result.
 For instance, if targeted sampling of a beta-lactam antimicrobial is a trough concentration with the aim of achieving a concentration above the MIC, but sampling occurs post-dosing and results in a high concentration, this may incorrectly suggest a dose decrease is required.

-Accurate drug assays are very important to ensure the accuracy of any dose modifications.
-Inaccuracy of a concentration result could lead to inappropriate dose modification, which exposes the patient to risks of ineffective or harmful therapy.
+Drug assays are very important to ensure the accuracy of any dose modifications.
+Inaccuracy of a concentration result could lead to inappropriate dose modification, which exposes the patient to risks of ineffective therapy.

-2 Determining what new dose and administration mode should be used
+Determining what new dose and administration mode should be used